-Today I want to share cocoa cookie recipe flavored with orange zest.
-With only 5 ingredients, you come up with a crunchy, lightly orange flavored cocoa cookies.
-Even if you don’t like orange-chocolate combo, you may end-up loving these cookies just like my sister.
+Today I want to share my cocoa cookie recipe flavored with orange zest.
+With only 5 ingredients, you end up with crunchy, lightly orange flavored cocoa cookies.
+Even if you don’t like the orange-chocolate combo, you may love these cookies just like my sister.

 I use 4 tablespoons of orange zest.
 It sounds too much but actually not overloaded at all.